 - Consider accessibility: Remember that not all students have the same abilities.
 Facebook has an Accessibility and Assistive Technology page that outlines its resources.
-If you have specific questions about your page and accessibility, email Tamara Mariotti in Disabilities Services at email@example.com.
+If you have specific questions about your page and accessibility, email Tamara Mariotti in the Office of Accessibility Resources at firstname.lastname@example.org.

 - Respect copyrights: Always give people proper credit for their work, and make sure you have the right to use something before you share it.
 Never post copyrighted photos, music, text or video content without permission of the copyright owner.

 - Consider College policies: Refer to the Board of Trustees policies, Information Technology Policy, Student Handbook Code of Conduct, and on the Office of Human Resources for policies that cover social media usage.